ImangazalievM/CleanArchitectureManifest/README-EN.md

 **2.Inversion of Control**

 According to this principle, domain layer must not depends on outer ones.
 That is, classes from outer layers must not be used in the domain layer.
 Interaction with outer layers is implemented through interfaces.
-Declaration of the interfaces contains in domain layer and implementation contains in outer ones.
+Declaration of the interfaces contains in domain layer and their implementation contains in outer ones.

 Thanks to separation of concerns between classes we can easily change an application code and add new functional with modifying minimal number of classes.
 In addition we get testable code.
 Please note that building the right app architecture depends entirely on a developer experience.